sul-dlss/gis-robot-suite/README.md

 * `normalize-data` :: Reproject the data into common SRS projection and/or file format
 * `extract-boundingbox` :: Extract bounding box from data for MODS record
 * `finish-data` :: Finalize the data preparation (validity check)
-* `generate-content-metadata` :: Generate contentMetadata manifest
+* `generate-content-metadata` :: Generate structural metadata and update the Cocina data store accordingly
 * `finish-gis-assembly-workflow` :: Finalize assembly workflow to prepare for assembly/delivery/discovery (validity check)
 * `start-delivery-workflow` :: Kickstart the GIS delivery workflow at gisDeliveryWF